antdragiotis/Personalize-emails-LangChain-/README.md

 ![Process Overview](Personalized_Emails_Overview.png)

 ### Features
-- **Source Data**: The application uses as source data file the **Amazon Fine Food Reviews** (file:///D:/DATASETS/AMAZON%20Fine%20Food%20Reviews/Amazon%20Fine%20Food%20Reviews.mhtml)
+- **Source Data**: The application uses as source data file the **Amazon Fine Food Reviews** (https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews)
-This dataset consists of reviews of fine foods from amazon.
-The most recent 1,000 records have been selected from this dataset.
-The text fileds *Summary* and *Text* are added in a new field *Comment* that is to be fed to the LLM for the labeling process.
+This dataset comprises reviews of fine foods sourced from Amazon.
+The most recent 1,000 records have been selected for this analysis.
+The fields labeled *Summary* and *Text* have been combined into a new field titled *Comment*, which is to be utilized in the labeling process by the Language Learning Model (LLM).
 - **Labeling process**: The run of *PersonalizedEmails_LABELING.py* invokes OpenAI LLM model to extract from each *Ccomment* a structure of required data:
   - **product**: as the product that the buyer is commenting on
   - **sentiment**: as the sentiment expressed in the text, categorized as: 'very negative,' 'negative,' 'neutral,' 'positive,' or 'very positive